Baltic Soul: A Lithuanian Journey Through Time

 Morning

-Travel to Kaunas and settle in
+Travel to Kaunas & Check-in

 Lunch